 At home in East London or on her frequent travels Elizabeth aims to sketch and paint to inform her bold yet intricate designs.
 Her work is consciously influenced by her English upbringing in the seaside town of Bournemouth with her Caucasian foster family, hybridised with her Nigerian roots and culture.

-Yemzi has shown in several European cities and has been worn by internationally recognised musicians and entertainers.
+Yemzi has shown in several European cities and has been worn by internationally recognised musicians and influencers.

 Elizabeth-Yemi Akingbade completed a BA Hons degree in Surface Design at University of The Arts London in 2013 before learning garment construction, patterning cutting and bespoke tailoring.